5 Ways Nutritional Needs Change as We Age

 As we age, our bodies are more likely to develop stomach and digestive tract conditions that make it more difficult to absorb vitamin B12.
 Vitamin B12 is essential for producing red blood cells and DNA in new cells.
 It also helps maintain healthy brain and nerve function.

 B12 is naturally abundant in animal protein like eggs, fish, meat, and dairy.
 Vegetarians and vegans can eat more foods fortified with B12, which can range from non-dairy milk to nutritional yeast.
 Because an untreated B12 deficiency can lead to health complications like anemia and muscle weakness, you also might consider getting your vitamin levels tested and talking with your doctor about whether a supplement could help.
+In order to give support to your bone, muscle, skin, cardiovascular, liver, and immune health, trying these multivitamins without iodine might be of great help!

 Staying hydrated is important at every age, but it gets harder to do as we get older.
 Our thirst receptors start losing sensitivity, which means we don’t quickly recognize when we need water.
 This change in sensitivity can be compounded by certain medications and chronic illnesses, like diabetes.
 Kidney complications that arise in older bodies also impact the ability to conserve water as efficiently, amounting to more water loss.
 And all these factors become a higher dehydration risk in extreme high temperatures and warmer, dry, or elevated climates.